flux-framework/flux-core/doc/man1/flux-start.rst

 A failure of the initial program (such as non-zero exit code) causes flux-start to exit with a non-zero exit code.

-Note: in order to launch a Flux instance, you must have generated long-term CURVE keys using flux-keygen(1).

 OPTIONS
 =======